montfortthomas/Terraform/README.md

 # Compatibility

 * This is the >=terraform-0.12 branch.
-For compatibility with older versions, use the terraform-0.11 branch.
+For compatibility with older versions

 # Demo overview
 Demo Directory | Description